-Dr. Michael Griffin, Director
+Dr. Michael Griffin, Founder

 I have taught theology at Holy Cross for 12 years.
 My areas of focus include moral theology, the history of penance, the ethics of war and peace, and the Catholic social tradition.
 I also co-edited a book on health care, medicine and social justice, entitled In the Company of the Poor.
 This is a great time in history to launch the Institute: our world needs young people who are ready to dive into the vocation of being Saints and Scholars.
 My wife Catherine and I have two young sons, Benedict and Basil, both of whom intend to generate a lot of attention from this summer’s participants!

 Dr. Louis Albarran, Professor of Theology and Media Track

 I joined the theology department at Holy Cross College five years ago after teaching theology for four years in a Young Catholic Scholars program for a Newman Center.
 My areas of research and teaching focus on the intersection between faith and popular culture/music/movies, and faith and popular religion (the use of religious statues/medals/art in ordinary settings).
 I can’t wait to help our summer scholars learn to see how Jesus (the Logos) is hidden in many forms of media – even secular/non-religious media – and to help them learn about the benefits, as well as the unsuspected traps, for using media in evangelization and the new evangelization.
 When I’m not in the classroom, I can be found in the streets of South Bend playing old time American music with my daughters on guitars, banjos, and violins.
 I can’t wait for my son to join us!

 Maria Surat, Professor of Theology and Medicine Track